Infertility Counseling

 BOOK AN APPOINTMENTKelsey Engdorf

-Kelsey enjoys working with teens, young adults, and couples to help them build the lives they want and make meaningful changes.
+Kelsey enjoys working with teens, young adults, and adults overcoming trauma to help them build the lives they want and make meaningful changes.

-BOOK AN APPOINTMENTMarcie Dinkin
+BOOK AN APPOINTMENTVanessa Clairjeune

 BOOK AN APPOINTMENTVanessa Guidry

-Vanessa works with children, teens, young adults and families.
-She helps with behavioral concerns, emotional stress such as anxiety, anger and d…
+Vanessa works with teens, young adults and families.
+She helps with behavioral concerns, emotional stress such as anxiety, anger and depression,…

-BOOK AN APPOINTMENTWhat Clients Are Saying
+BOOK AN APPOINTMENTWhat OTHERS Are Saying